East Asian age reckoning: Korea

 Calls to remove the system intensified in early 2022 due to the COVID-19 pandemic, as inconsistent use of the two age systems created conflicts in the eligibility criteria for COVID-19 vaccines and a vaccine passport rule; some residents were being deemed ineligible for vaccination, but at the same time subject to a proof of vaccination requirement for certain establishments.
-In April 2022, the transition committee of president-elect Yoon Suk-yeol stated that the government planned to amend the Civil Code and other relevant legislation to switch to the standard international age system.
-On 8 December 2022, the National Assembly passed a bill that would prohibit the usage of traditional ages on official documents effective June 2023.
+In April 2022, the transition committee of president-elect Yoon Suk Yeol stated that the government planned to amend the Civil Code and other relevant legislation to switch to the international age system.
+On 8 December 2022, the National Assembly passed a bill that prohibits the usage of traditional ages on official documents.
+The change went into effect on 28 June 2023.
+The change is expected to reduce legal disputes, complaints, and general social confusion.
+Due to how intertwined the previous system was with age hierarchies, it's also predicted that it will help combat the hierarchical and ageist nature of South Korean society.
+For example, the new system will make sure that students in a single grade are of the same age, rendering the frequent practice of younger students referring to older ones using honorifics obsolete.
+Despite the conversion, the old system will still be retained for a few aspects, including the year students enter elementary school and the age individuals can purchase alcohol or cigarettes or join mandatory military service.